 Marginal cost pricing sets a selling price equal to the additional cost of producing one more unit.
 In other words, the selling price equals the marginal cost.

-Companies usually apply this strategy when facing poor sales, such as during a recession.
-Prices are meager and can’t cover their fixed costs.
+Companies usually apply this strategy when sales are poor, such as during a recession.
+Prices are meager and can’t cover fixed costs.
 However, it may be a better option than no sales at all.

 Price leadership

-Under price leadership, companies set prices waiting for signals from market leaders.
-In other words, the market leader will set the price first, and then other companies will follow.
+Under price leadership, companies set prices after waiting for signals from market leaders.
+In other words, the market leader sets the price first, and then other companies follow.

 This strategy usually aims to avoid direct competition with market leaders.
 So, on the one hand, the company is reluctant to start a price war when it lowers prices.
 But, on the other hand, they are concerned about decreasing revenue if prices are increased.
 Thus, the solution is to check the pricing by market leaders and adjust the pricing accordingly.